RAbraham/mercylog/README.md

 - Machine Learning:
   - We can capture machine learning concepts(MLog)
-  - By including values for relations AI(Yedalog, Dyna)
+  - By including values for relations, we can explore AI(Yedalog, Dyna)

 # Prerequisites:
 * Needs Java 8 already installed(for BashLog)